komodothon/flask-sqlalchemy/README.md

   -  `relationship`: with `User` model with `Post` as a post.
 One post can be authored only one `User`.
   -  `relationship`: with `Tag` model with `Tag` as a tag.
 One post can have many tags.
 Association is secondary as described by the Association Table.

-- `Tag` model defined for a tags table in the database with the following columns:
+- `Comment` model defined for a comments table in the database with the following columns:
   - `id`: Primary key, integer.
-  - `name`: String, unique, non-nullable.
+  - `content`: String, unique, non-nullable.
-  -  `relationship`: with `Post` model.
-One `Tag` can be applied to many different `Post` elements.
-Similarly, one `Post` can have many different `Tag`s
+  -  `user_id`: id of the commenting user as foreign key.

-- Association table `post_tags` added in the database with the following columns:
+    - `post_id`: related post for this comment, as foreign key.

-  - `post_id`: Primary key, integer, is a ForeignKey from ('posts.id').
+- Association table `likes` added in the database with the following columns:
-  - `tag_id`: Primary key, integer, is a ForeignKey from ('tags.id').
+  -  `user_id`: id of the commenting user as foreign key.
-  - Each association of a tag to a post is a separate row in this table.
+    - `post_id`: related post for this comment, as foreign key.

 - Database tables are created using `db.create_all()` within the application context.